fleek-network/fleek-network-docs/references/Lightning CLI/permission-denied-os-error-13.md

 When running the Lightning CLI, the user who's in control can delegate to **root** via **sudo**.
 Depending on how the Fleek Networking Lightning CLI was installed, this might cause some confusion, which is better explained by reading the reference [Keys not found](/references/Lightning%20CLI/keys-not-found), which illustrates a situation where a user gets an error message about the wrong location of a system path (keystore).

-Some of the reasons why the `Permission denied (os error 13)` might occur are related to:
+Some reasons why the `Permission denied (os error 13)` might occur are related to:
-- The Fleek Network Lightning CLI process trying to write to a `.lightning` stored in a non permited location
+- The Fleek Network Lightning CLI process trying to write to a `.lightning` stored in a non permitted location
 - The Fleek Network Lightning CLI process trying to write to `/tmp`

 The most common issue can be fixed by reading the section [Override the TMPDIR](#override-the-tmpdir).